 National Gathering of SongFarmers

-The 2018 Gathering of SongFarmers is for all front porch musicians, writers, poets, painters, artists, SongFarmers, fans, families and pickers.
-The annual festival and music conference will be held in the rustic autumn setting of the Berea Arena Theatre at the edge of the historic Berea College Forest on Friday and Saturday, October 12 and 13.
+The 2020 Gathering of SongFarmers is for all front porch musicians, writers, poets, painters, artists, SongFarmers, fans, families and pickers.
+The annual festival and music conference will be held in the rustic autumn setting at the edge of the historic Berea College Forest.

 The SongFarmers movement is an offshoot of folksinger Michael Johnathon’s WoodSongs Old-Time Radio Hour (WEKU FM Saturdays at 8PM), which he often describes as a “multi-media front porch.”
 The main goal is to spread the music and spirit of the Front Porch into schools and communities around the World.
 The Gathering is the yearly conference and music festival where SongFarmers play their music, showcase and learn to share their skills in their own hometowns in an effective, meaningful way.
 Members have started over 50 hometown music chapters around the country, from Hawaii to the Virgin Islands, support the WoodSongs classroom program for kids, and find fresh, new direction for their music and art.